Go to content

 Over the past two decades, our Region has developed into a dynamic knowledge hub and innovation centre; it has been especially commended for its creativity, due to investments in research and development, patents and the number of people employed in both the private and the public sector.
 Qualified people move here for work and young people for a high-standard education.

-The Helsinki Smart Region Brand highlights our smart expertise.
 We bring together the actors from both the cities and the countryside for impactful research and innovation activities.
+Our capital region hosts the headquarters of several major international companies, research centres as well as the University of Helsinki and the Aalto University.

 Helsinki-Uusimaa will be Well Ahead in 2030